bogoware/Moneta/README.md

 #### Currency Compatibility and Binary Operations

-Two `Currencies` are considered compatible if they share the same `Code` or if one of them is `UndefinedCurrency`.
+Two `Currencies` are considered compatible if they share the same `Code`.

 Binary operations between two `Money` instances are allowed only if their `Currencies` are compatible.